PointyFluff/cv_builder/README.md

 # cv_builder
 # WIP

-cv_builder is a builder-pattern library in Rust for building out CVs, programatically, in rust.
+cv_builder is a builder-pattern library in Rust for building out CVs, programmatically, in rust.

 Written to aid myself and my catharsis.